Let's Learn about Japanese Tea Ceremony!

 Matcha tea is delicious, earthy, bitter and bright green.

-There is a particular way to position the bowl for the guest, and a particular way for the guest to rotate the bowl and then to drink.
+There is a particular way to position the teabowl for the guest, and a particular way for the guest to raise the teabowl, and place it on their palm, and rotate the bowl and then to drink.

 There is time to admire the bowl and show appreciation having drunk the tea.

-One day, Mai and I stood in the Kyoto street overlooking the hidden villa of the Founder of Tea, Sen Rikyu.
-Sen Rikyu was the 16th century man who perfected the art of sado, and who introduced the aesthetic of wabi-sabi – the rustic beauty that denotes the passage of time.
+One day, Mai and I stood in the Kyoto street overlooking the hidden villa of the founder of Tea, Sen no Rikyu.
+Sen no Rikyu was the 16th century tea master who perfected the art of sado, and who introduced the aesthetic of wabi-sabi – the rustic beauty that denotes the passage of time.

 The Tea House in Gyokurinin, Daitokuji